Work Visa

 Path to Permanent Residency and Citizenship in Canada

 Canada offers several pathways to permanent residency (PR), including the Express Entry system and Provincial Nominee Programs (PNPs).
-Express Entry requires a minimum complete Ranking System (CRS) score, with points awarded for age, education, and work experience.
+Express Entry requires a minimum Comprehensive Ranking System (CRS) score, with points awarded for age, education, and work experience.
 PR holders can apply for citizenship after three years of residency.

 French-speaking applicants receive additional CRS points, enhancing their chances of selection.
 In Toronto, the Ontario PNP targets tech professionals.
 Vancouver's PNP focuses on entrepreneurs and skilled workers.
 Calgary's energy sector benefits from the Alberta PNP, while Montreal's Quebec Skilled Worker Program emphasizes French language skills.